Israr-11/authentication_flask_postgresql/README.md

-# Authentication & Authorization with Flask and PostgreSQL
+# Authentication and Authorization with Flask and PostgreSQL

 This project demonstrates a basic authentication and authorization system built with **Flask**, **PostgreSQL**, and **JWT**.
 It includes: